 Illegal towing isn’t uncommon in Metro Manila roads.
 Several times every day, the Metropolitan Manila Development Authority (MMDA) receives complaints about illegal towing activities, ranging from tow units with no license plates and rude behaviors of towing personnel to extortion and charging of high fees.

-Protect yourself and your vehicle against unscrupulous tow truck companies.
-Know the towing rules and your rights when your car is towed.
+Protect yourself and your vehicle against unscrupulous tow truck companies by knowing the towing rules and regulations in the Philippines.

 Table of Contents